vl-flask/test-slate/assign-email-domain.md

 **Request URL**: `https://megatron.com/api/enterprise/v1/email/`

-This API call adds an email address to a Breach Report account associated with the secret API key that needs to be included in the request header.
+This API call assigns an email address to a domain.
+Both the email address and the domain must already exist in the Breach Report data for the operation to be successful.
+Email address assigning enables the data to be aggregated across the registered domains.

 **Email check** returns: